The Get-Tpm cmdlet gets a TpmObject. This object contains information about the Trusted Platform Module (TPM) on the current computer.

 The output type is the type of the objects that the cmdlet emits.

-A TpmObject object contains the following information:
+This cmdlet returns a TpmObject object that contains the following information:

 -- TpmReady.
 Whether a TPM complies with Windows Server® 2012 standards.

 -- TpmPresent.
 Whether there is a TPM on the current computer

 -- ManagedAuthLevel.
 The level at which the operating system manages the owner authorization.
 Possible values are Legacy, Balanced, and Full.